Travel Advice

 What kind of climate does South Africa have?

-Planning a trip to South Africa?
 The weather can vary greatly between regions; from hot, sunny days to cooler mornings and occasional rain.
 Whether you’re heading to Kruger or exploring Cape Town, understanding the climate will help you make the most of your trip.

-Below we answer some frequently asked questions and you could also take a look at our weather guide where we show you the climate per region.
+Below we answer some frequently asked questions, and you could also take a look at our weather guide where we show you the climate per region.

 Vaccinations